Archive for the ‘primitive make-do’ Category

 Primitive Folk Art Witch Mannequin

-I just updated the Old World Primitives Early Work Mercantile shop for our August 1st update.
-My offering this month is a primitive witch mannequin make-do that can function as a spooky pin-keep or a unique addition to your primitive Halloween decor.
+My newest creation this month is a primitive witch mannequin make-do that can function as a spooky pin-keep or a unique addition to your primitive Halloween decor.
 This piece is 21 1/2″ tall, and was created using a Hudson’s Holidays pattern.
 I enjoyed getting to use some of the beautiful 19th century reproduction fabrics that I recently purchased to create this witch mannequin.

 primitive folk art witch make-do pin keep